drupal-tome/bookish/modules/bookish_admin/modules/bookish_speed/README.md

 Bookish Speed adds a new drupalSetting to every page that tries to list all CSS and JS files that are included, even if preprocessing is enabled.

-CSS is technically loaded first, but if it doesn't finish before the deadline (default 300ms), `<main>` will load which may lead to a FOUC.
+CSS is technically loaded first, but if it doesn't finish before the deadline, `<main>` will load which may lead to a FOUC.
 This deadline is configurable.

 JS is loaded synchronously, and Drupal behaviors are attached last.
 If you aren't using Drupal behaviors and `once()`, your code will likely break.